skybluee2001/AC215_AIResearchForGood/README.md

 **Container 1: Retrieve Papers**

-Query ArXiv API for papers on “social impact” fetch metadata for the top 30 results and save all the manuscript .txt files to the Google cloud bucket.
+Query ArXiv API for papers and fetch metadata for the top 30 results and save all the manuscript .txt and metadata files to the Google cloud bucket.

 Instructions for running the container:
 ```